pfsense/docs/source/install/upgrade-troubleshooting.rst

 If nothing else works then a reinstall will eliminate any possibility of problems related to the upgrade itself.

-pfSense supports multiple options to easily restore the configuration.
+pfSense software supports multiple options to easily restore the configuration.
 The fastest method is **Recover config.xml** as discussed in :doc:`../backup/automatically-restore-during-install`.
-Using that method, pfSense can pick up the existing configuration from the existing install and use it, eliminating the need for any manual restore process.
+Using that method, the pfSense installation can pick up the existing configuration from the existing install and use it, eliminating the need for any manual restore process.
 The firewall will boot up after installation with the old settings and reinstall packages as needed.